ZJU-SEL/kubernetes/docs/getting-started-guides/ubuntu_4_nodes_cluster.md

   3. On every minion node

-     `sudo service flanneld start`
+     `$ sudo service flanneld start`

      You can use ifconfig to see if there is a new network interface named `flannel0` coming up.

-     Then run `sudo ./reconfigureDocker.sh` to alter the docker daemon settings.
+     Then run `$ sudo ./reconfigureDocker.sh` to alter the docker daemon settings.

   4. Back to master node and start kube-apiserver ，kube-scheduler and kube-controller-manager:

+     `$ sudo service kube-apiserver start`

-    `sudo service kube-apiserver start && service kube-scheduler start && service kube-controller-manager start`
+     `$ sudo service kube-scheduler start `

+     `$ sudo service kube-controller-manager start`

   5. Back to every minion node to start kubelet and kube-proxy:

+     `$ sudo service kubelet start`

-    `sudo service kubelet start && service kube-proxy start`
+     `$ sudo service kube-proxy start`

 #### 4 Post Check
 　 You can use kubectl command to see if the newly created k8s is working correctly.
-For example , `kubectl get minions` to see if you get all your minion nodes comming up.
+For example , `$ kubectl get minions` to see if you get all your minion nodes comming up.
 Also you can run kubernetes [guest-example](https://github.com/GoogleCloudPlatform/kubernetes/tree/master/examples/guestbook) to build a redis backend cluster on the k8s．